TrackPolitics logoTrackPolitics

 AI-generated

-This Bill would guarantee that UK nationals who work or are in a trade union have employment rights in the UK that are at least as strong as those for foreign nationals, and it would apply even where EU law is relevant.
-It aims to protect UK workers from being at a disadvantage in the UK labour market because of nationality.
+This bill would ensure that UK nationals who work in the UK or who are members of a trade union have employment rights that are at least as good as those for foreign nationals, and it would operate even if European law changes.
+It aims to prevent UK workers from being disadvantaged in the UK labour market because of nationality.

 Key Points

-• UK nationals who are workers or trade union members would have employment rights in the UK that are equal to or more favourable than those for foreign nationals.
+• Rights must be equal to or more favourable than those for foreign nationals.

 Progress